jdereg/json-io/README.md

 [Donations welcome](https://coinbase.com/jdereg)

-YourKit supports open source projects with its full-featured Java Profiler.
-YourKit, LLC is the creator of <a href="https://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a>
-and <a href="https://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>,
-innovative and intelligent tools for profiling Java and .NET applications.

 **json-io** consists of two main classes, a reader (`JsonReader`) and a writer (`JsonWriter`).  **json-io** eliminates the need for using `ObjectInputStream / ObjectOutputStream` to serialize Java and instead uses the JSON format.
 There is a 3rd optional class (`JsonObject`) see 'Non-typed Usage' below.

 **json-io** does not require that Java classes implement `Serializable` or `Externalizable` to be serialized, unlike `ObjectInputStream` / `ObjectOutputStream`.
 It will serialize any Java object graph into JSON and retain complete graph semantics / shape and object types.
 This includes supporting private fields, private inner classes (static or non-static), of any depth.
 It also includes handling cyclic references.
 Objects do not need to have public constructors to be serialized.
 The output JSON will not include `transient` fields, identical to the ObjectOutputStream behavior.